Splitting of Gromov-Witten Invariants with Toric Gluing Strata: Introduction

 \end{theorem}

-The gluing process of obtaining punctured maps of type $\btau$ from the punctured maps of type $\btau_i$ requires not only the schematic matching conditions, but also the tropical matching conditions.
-Though in general complicated, under the case of the gluing strata being toric varieties, the gluings of the logarithmic maps are completely determined by the tropical informaion.
+{ For each edge $p\in\bS$, the tropical type $\btau$ determines a cone $\bsigma(p)$ of $\Sigma(X)$ (Definition \ref{globaltypedefinition}), and a log scheme $V_p: = V_X(\bsigma(p))$, the logarithmic stratum of $X$ of $\bsigma(p)$.
+The logarithmic subscheme $V_p$ is the gluing stratum where the nodal point of $p$ is restricted on by $\btau$.
+The reverse process of gluing punctured maps of type $\btau_i$ requires both schematic and tropical matching for nodal points.
+Though in general complicated, under the case of the gluing strata being toric varieties, the gluings of the logarithmic maps are completely determined by the tropical information.

-\begin{Assumption} Assume the graph $G$ of the global decorated type $\btau$ is connected.
-Assume for each edge $p\in\bS$, the strict closed subscheme $V_p: = V_X(\bsigma(p))$ of the log scheme $X$ associated to cone $\bsigma(p)$ has underlying scheme a toric variety and the log stratification of $V_p$ is the same as the toric stratification. \end{Assumption}

-By theorem \ref{toricstratacondition}, there exists a toric variety $X_p$ with canonical toric log structure, such that $V_p$ is isomorphic to a toric stratum of $X_p$.
-Let $(\Sigma_p,N_p)$ be the fan of $X_p$.
+\begin{Assumption} Assume $B = \spec(\kk\rightarrow Q_B)$ is a log point with $Q_B$ a toric monoid.
+Suppose $X\rightarrow B$ is an integral, log smooth morphism between fine, saturated log schemes.
+Assume $\ol{\cM}_X$ is globally generated, and for each edge $p\in\bS$, the strict closed subscheme $V_p$ of the log scheme $X$ has the underlying scheme a toric variety, and the log stratification of $V_p$ is the same as the toric stratification. \end{Assumption} } \begin{lemma}(Proposition \ref{Vp proposition} + Theorem \ref{toricstratacondition}) There exists a toric variety $X_p$ associated to the fan $(\Sigma_p,N_p)$ with canonical toric log structure, such that $V_p$ is isomorphic to a toric stratum of $X_p$. \end{lemma}